 There are a couple of glacial lagoons in our county.
 They are of different sizes and shapes.
 The most well-known ones are Jökulsárlón often called Glacier Lagoon, with Breiðarlón, Fjallsárlón, Heinabergslón, and Hoffell lagoon following after.

 First you might think, how are the glacier lagoons formed?

 The lagoons are easily accessible.
-When coming from Reykjavík or the west, the first lagoon you encounter is Fjallsárlón.
+When coming from Reykjavik or the west, the first lagoon you encounter is Fjallsárlón.

-There are different tours you can do on the different lagoons.
+Each lagoon offers a variety of tours.
 On the Glacier Lagoon you have the Amphibian boat tour and the Zodiac boat tour, even kayaking.
 Kayaking is also done on the Heinabergslón.
 On Fjallsárlón you have Iceberg Safari with Zodiac boats.
 You can find all the tours here.